Rrawla2/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose is the ability to maintain state information between page requests until a user logs out.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes a password and adds a salt so that you are not storing a plain text password.

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt hashes a password and adds a salt and you can determine the hash passes.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts are the header, the payload and the signature.

 ## Minimum Viable Product